morgetz/dataexplorer-docs/data-explorer/kusto/query/assessment.md

 ms.topic: reference
 ms.date: 08/11/2024
 ---
-# Kusto Query Language
+# Introduction to Kusto Query Language (KQL)

-Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, etc.
-You can query different kinds of data.
-The language is expressive, easy to read and understand the query intent, and optimized for authoring experiences.
-Kusto Query Language is optimal for querying telemetry, metrics, and logs with deep support for text search and parsing, time-series operators and functions, analytics and aggregation, geospatial, vector similarity searches, and many other language constructs that provide the most optimal language for data analysis.
-The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.

 This article provides an explanation of the query language and offers practical exercises to get you started writing queries.
 To access the query environment, use the [Azure Data Explorer web UI](https://dataexplorer.azure.com/).
 To learn how to use KQL, see [Tutorial: Learn common operators](tutorials/learn-common-operators.md).

+Kusto Query Language is a powerful tool for data exploration, pattern discovery, and statistical analysis.
+It's designed to efficiently query various types of data, with particular strength in handling telemetry, metrics, and logs.
+The language is expressively designed to be both readable and optimized for performance.

+# Core Features
+-Deep support for text search and parsing

+-Time-series operators and functions

+-Analytics and aggregation capabilities

+-Geospatial analysis functions

+-Vector similarity searches

+-Optimized data analysis constructs

+# Schema Organization
+Similar to SQL, KQL uses a hierarchical organization of:

+-Databases

+-Tables

+-Columns

+# Query Structure and Operation
+## Basic Query Components
+A Kusto query is a read-only request that processes data and returns results.
+Queries consist of one or more statements, written in plain text using a data-flow model.

+## Types of QUery Statements

 The most common kind of query statement is a tabular expression **statement**, which means both its input and output consist of tables or tabular datasets.
 Tabular statements contain zero or more **operators**, each of which starts with a tabular input and returns a tabular output.
 Operators are sequenced by a `|` (pipe).
 Data flows, or is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.